subscribe to ourNewsletter

 #3.
 Take Some Time To Label

 Although it may take some extra effort, adding labels to your pantry items can make a huge difference and save you a lot of time in the future.
-Plus, it’s usually better to store bulk foods in glass than their original packaging.
-Not only does it look better, it eliminates the potential of BPA or other chemicals leaching into the food during storage.
+Plus, it’s usually better to store bulk foods in glass than in their original packaging.
+Not only does it look better, but it also eliminates the potential of BPA or other chemicals leaching into the food during storage.

 #4.
 The Pantry’s Not Just For Food

 If you have the space, use additional pantry space to store your favorite cookbooks.
-If you really want to go the extra mile, you can color code them like this ultra-organized pantry by the Neat Method.
-Walking into this gorgeous pantry everyday would be like a breath of fresh air!
+If you really want to go the extra mile, you can color-code them like this ultra-organized pantry by the Neat Method.
+Walking into this gorgeous pantry every day would be like a breath of fresh air!
 Don’t feel as if the pantry should only be used for food—if there’s extra space, feel free to add whatever miscellaneous items you want to keep organized in your home.

 #5.
 Find The Perfect Cabinets